edsoncunha/edsoncunha/README.md

 I'm a back-end software engineer.

-- I’m currently working at Swile.
+- I’m currently working at Kunumi.
-- Previously, I worked at iFood.
+- Previously, I worked at Swile, Loft and iFood.
 - I organize software conferences at DevIsland
 - Fun facts: I'm a snare drum player on Brazilian carnival and a french horn wanna be